jtsteinbach/sandbox/README.md

 ### Promise 1 — Integrity: what you get back is what you put in

 Mechanism: every object is stored under the SHA-256 of its content and re-hashed on every read.
 Every save embeds its tree hash and parent hashes, so each save transitively fixes the exact bytes of every file in it and every save before it.
 Every operation commits as one SQLite transaction (WAL mode, `synchronous=FULL` by default).
-Working-folder writes use exclusive randomized temp files, fsync, and atomic rename through no-follow parent directory descriptors; this applies to checkout, switch, merge, restore, and `undo -p`.
+Working-folder writes use exclusive randomized temp files, fsync, and atomic rename through no-follow parent directory descriptors; this applies to checkout, switch, merge, restore, `undo -p`, lock reverts, and `salvage`.
 A crash between the database and the working folder surfaces as ordinary unsaved changes in `status`.

 Defends against: disk corruption, torn and partial writes, power loss mid-operation, truncated or bit-flipped objects, malformed objects that hash correctly but don't parse, crafted trees attempting path traversal on checkout, and symlinks attempting to redirect any write outside the repository.